osohq/oso/docs/getting-started/quickstart.rst

   Not Authorized!

-Writing authorization policy over application data
+Writing Authorization Policy Over Application Data
 ==================================================

 At this point, the higher-ups at Example.com, Inc. are still not satisfied with